Courtyard Shopping Centre: Shops and facilities

 The centre has its own multi-storey car park and, as of May 2019, had 28 stores.
-The supermarket chain Iceland has a branch at the centre.
 Sports Direct and Brand Max (formerly Heatons) is present, along with a bookshop and a chipper/takeaway.

 The centre was impacted by the recession and economic problems in Ireland in the late 2000s.
 Many stores closed, some businesses failed, and some other stores moved to the Letterkenny Shopping Centre in Port Road of the town.